Vampire ground finch: Diet

-Vampire ground finches drink more blood during dry seasons when seeds and other prey are scarce, resuming omnivorous predation when the rainy season begins.
-There were also significant variations in the intestinal microbial community structure.
-There was a clear separation between vampire ground finches and other finches.
-Vampire ground finch birds have intestinal microbial communities rich in peptostreptococcaceae, similar to vampire bats.
+Vampire ground finches drink more blood during dry seasons when seeds and other prey are scarce, resuming omnivory when the rainy season begins.
+There were also significant variations in the intestinal microbial community structure between species, with a clear separation between vampire ground finches and other finches.
+Vampire ground finches have intestinal microbial communities rich in peptostreptococcaceae, similar to vampire bats.

 More conventionally for birds, but still unusual among Geospiza, they also take nectar from Galápagos prickly pear (Opuntia echios var. gigantea) flowers, at least on Wolf Island.
 The reason for these peculiar feeding habits is the lack of fresh water on these birds' home islands.
-Nonetheless, the mainstay of their diet is made up from seeds and invertebrates, as in their congeners.
+Nonetheless, the mainstay of their diet is made up of seeds and invertebrates, like other members of their genus.

 Conservation

-The vampire finch is classified as vulnerable by the IUCN based on its very restricted distribution and the impact of invasive species in its habitat.
+The vampire finch is classified as vulnerable by the IUCN based on its very restricted distribution and small population.
+Conservation efforts primarily involve biosecurity measures and restricted access to Darwin and Wolf islands to prevent the spread of disease and invasive species.